lkmklsmn/insct/README.md

 # tnn
 **t**riplet **n**eural **n**etwork for data integration

-The tnn calculates a deep integrated embedding for scRNA-seq data.
+tnn calculates an integrated embedding for scRNA-seq data.
 With tnn, you can:

 * Integrate scRNA-seq datasets across batches with/without labels.
 * Build a low-dimensional representation of the scRNA-seq data.